Volunteer Opportunities : AIRBORNE Raptors

 Do you have a positive, enthusiastic attitude about engaging the public?
 Do you communicate well?
 Do you work independently and resourcefully?
 Do you have good observational skills?
-If so, you’re an ideal candidate for our Wildlife Volunteer Program.
+If so, you’re an ideal candidate for our Airborne Raptor Volunteer Program.

-The Arboretum at Flagstaff presents live wildlife programs seasonally at noon and 2:00 PM from May through September.
+The Arboretum at Flagstaff presents live raptor programs seasonally at noon and 2:00 PM from May through September.
 Volunteers assist staff with animal care, handling, training, and feeding, as well as with public presentations.
-They help ready animals before a program and hold them during the question-and-answer period at the end of a show.
+They help get the birds ready before programs and hold them during the question-and-answer period at the end of a show.

 Learn: You’ll expand your awareness, understanding, sensitivity, and appreciation for local natural areas and wildlife.
-You’ll learn by apprenticing with experienced wildlife rehabilitators.
+You’ll learn by apprenticing with experienced raptor handlers.

 Teach: You’ll participate by educating others.

-Connect: As part of a dedicated volunteer program, you’ll attend occasional social meetings with others to share stories and discuss experiences working with the Wildlife Program.
+Connect: As part of a dedicated volunteer program, you’ll attend occasional social meetings with others to share stories and discuss experiences working with the Airborne Raptor Program.

 What’s required to become a volunteer?

-Knowledge: You must learn about different native animals, and understand the importance of each species and their habitat.
+Knowledge: You must learn about different raptors, and understand the importance of each species and their habitat.

 Commitment: You must commit to 25 scheduled hours of service during the calendar year, which includes some weekends and holidays.